DeFacto-UW/DeMark/README.md

 - Choose **DeMark|Display** in the toolbar.

-For specific behaviors of display, please refer to section 4.4 on page 4.
+For specific behaviors of display, please refer to section 5.4 on page 4.

 ## 5 Specific Behaviors of Functionality

 ### 5.1 Marking and unmarking:

-- Marked lines will have a description that says “DeMark.”
+- Marked lines will have a description that says “DeMark”.
 - Marking and unmarking can only be done in IntelliJ and the marked lines will not show up as marked in other text editors or IDEs.
 - Lines that are marked using DeMark will still be marked and visible in IntelliJ builds that